mhowlett/Nhiredis/README.md

 personally use in conjunction with Nhiredis (note: the compatibility changes are largely the work of others, not me).

-The solution/project files were produced by Visual Studio 2008.
+The solution/project files/binaies were produced by Visual Studio 2012.
 In visual studio, update the hiredisx project 'include directories' and 'additional dependencies' to point to the hiredis source directory and hiredis.lib that you have successfuly built.

 Build the solution.